Pirates vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The previous 10 Pirates games have not had a spread posted by oddsmakers.
-Pittsburgh and its opponent have topped the over/under for four consecutive games, with the average total set by oddsmakers being 8.4.
+- The past 10 Pirates games have not had a runline set by oddsmakers.

 Pirates Betting Records & Stats

-- The Pirates have come away with 27 wins in the 63 contests they have been listed as the underdogs in this season.
+- The Pirates have been victorious in 27, or 42.2%, of the 64 contests they have been chosen as underdogs in this season.

-- This season, Pittsburgh has won five of its nine games, or 55.6%, when it's the underdog by at least +145 on the moneyline.
+- Pittsburgh has played as an underdog of +180 or more twice this season and split those games.

-- Games involving Pittsburgh have gone over the total set by sportsbooks in 42 of 83 chances this season.
+- Pittsburgh and its opponents have hit the over in 42 of its 84 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!